Internal medicine

 • HPV testing

-• Package tests (e.g., 8-item package, 12-item package)
+• Panel tests (e.g., 8-item panel, 12-item panel)

 Testing Methods

-Test Site Method Target Diseases
+Testing Site Method Target Conditions

 Time to get test results

-Flow of Your Visit
+Flow of Consultation

 4. Testing: Urine, blood, swab collection

-7. Additional treatment/re-testing: As needed
+7. Additional treatment/retesting: As needed

 Principles of Treatment

-Importance of early treatment
+Importance of Early Treatment

 • Prevents symptom progression and complications

-• Prevents further transmission to partners
+• Prevents transmission to partners

 • Reduces risk of infertility, PID, and HIV co-infection